midilab/jc303/src/gui/amadeusp/resources/README.md

 ├── ├── presets-release (Rastered PNG assets for JUCE in @1x, @2x, @3x and @4x resolution)
 ├── ├── sequencer-release (Rastered PNG assets for JUCE in @1x, @2x, @3x and @4x resolution)
 └── _fonts
-    ├── Erbos Draco Monospaced NBP (LED font by Nate Halley used to display preset names for the overdrive section) ├── Inter (Font by Rasmus Andersson used to display labels throughout the UI) └── Omegle (Font by 177Studio used for the JC-303 logo type)
+    ├── Inter (Font by Rasmus Andersson used to display labels throughout the UI) └── Omegle (Font by 177Studio used for the JC-303 logo type)
 ```